TLDR: The “Private Information” section of your Instagram profile does not mean that when you switch to a Business account.

-From a testing perspective, I was able to investigate the Passive Scan Tags in OWasp Zap Proxy.
+From a testing perspective, I was able to investigate the Passive Scan Tags in Zed Attack Proxy.

 I created one for each of my main email addresses so now when I use the web through the proxy I’ll be able to see if there is any data leakage that I didn’t expect.